Seirdy/seirdy.one/content/posts/website-best-practices.md

 I'm sure you're a great person, but your readers might not know that; don't expect them to trust your website.
 Your scripts should look as safe as possible to an untrusting eye.
 Avoid requesting permissions or using [sensitive APIs](https://browserleaks.com/javascript).

 Finally, consider using your CSP to restrict script loading.
 If you must use inline scripts, selectively allow them with a hash or nonce.
-[Some recent directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/trusted-types) restrict and enforce proper use of [trusted types](https://web.dev/trusted-types/).
+[Some recent CSP directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/trusted-types) restrict and enforce proper use of [trusted types](https://web.dev/trusted-types/).

 ### Third-party content